RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.42.2.3:
+- Fixed screensaver mode when using a background color or image.
+- UI is now more responsive whilst loading.

 v1.42.2.2:
 - Fixed manual control outside of games.
 - Fixed an error that could occur when the "Ponies attempt to avoid other windows" option was active.